 Nor is the one-time Vienna student a stranger to historical locations like the Baroque Belvedere.
 His tree sculptures, for example, have appeared in Vienna’s Theseus Temple, the Place Vendôme in Paris, and the Paradeplatz in Zurich.
 And his evocation of the solar wheel (The Sun) stood just behind the Apollo Fountain in the gardens of Versailles for the 2017/2018 Voyage d’Hiver exhibition.

 Tickets and dates

 Enjoy all the colours of the rainbow from June 13th, 2021 to November 1st, 2021.

-This outdoor installation is slated to appear in the gardens that stretch down from Upper Belvedere toward the south and Belvedere 21.
-As such, they should be accessible without a ticket, since you normally only pay to enter the palace or gallery buildings.
-(But I shall confirm this once I see the actual location.)
+This outdoor installation appears in the gardens that stretch down from Upper Belvedere toward the south and Belvedere 21.
+The gardens are accessible without a ticket during opening times, since you only pay to enter the palace or gallery buildings.

 How to get to the exhibition